 In addition to her consulting and search work for QLK, she currently serves as chief strategy officer for the American College of Physicians, which, with over 161,000 Internal Medicine specialist and sub-specialists, is the largest medical specialist society in the world.

-In June 2019, Adrienne stepped down from her role as chief executive officer of the American Osteopathic Association, the professional association representing more than 145,000 osteopathic physicians and medical students.
-During her six-year tenure, she had oversight of the AOA's work to advance osteopathic medical education, training, and certification in the U.S. and internationally, and promoted public policy, public health, and research through an osteopathic patient-centric lens.
-She was responsible for the association's strategic agenda, providing visionary leadership to enhance and influence its reputation as the premier home and advocacy association for the osteopathic medical profession.
+Previously, Adrienne served as chief executive officer of the American Osteopathic Association, the professional association representing more than 145,000 osteopathic physicians and medical students.
+While at AOA, she had oversight of the AOA's work to advance the osteopathic profession, its medical education, accreditation, certification, public policy, and research in the U.S. and internationally.

 Prior to AOA, Adrienne served as the vice president for health initiatives and advocacy with the American Cancer Society's Illinois Division.
 As the lead executive for research, education, public policy, and patient services programs, she was regarded for her design of collaborative solutions to address health disparities.
 Adrienne began her healthcare career in strategic, operations, and capital planning in academic delivery settings, including Northwestern Memorial Hospital (Chicago); New York City Health and Hospitals Corp; LA County Hospital (Los Angeles) and large physician practice management companies in California and Illinois.